Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a

 Marzanna is a rural goddess.
 She is responsible for many aspects of the land.
 Marzanna is responsible for new plants sprouting, but she is also responsible for winter and the time of death in the world.
 She is a complex goddess, and because of this, the name might work well for a female cat you see as having a more mysterious or complex personality.

 Perun is a Slavic god of war.
 His name means “Oak” and “Thunder.”
 Perun is a very strong, active, masculine god.
 This name could be good for any sturdy male Russian Blue cat who likes to strut around his territory as if he owns it.

 In Russian myths, the sirins were creatures with the upper bodies of women and the lower bodies of birds.
 The myths come from the Greek myths about sirens.
 Sirins love to sing beautiful songs.
 When they sang to the saints, they strengthened them, however, when they sang to normal mortals, the alluring song could be dangerous.
 This name might work well for a female cat that likes to yowl or is otherwise chatty.
 But it could also work for any beautiful female Russian Blue.

 Ursula is the goddess of the moon.
 She has some similarities with the Greek goddess Artemis.
-Ursula might work well for a light silver colored female cat or one the likes to slip through the moonlight at night.
+Ursula might work well for a light silver-colored female cat or one that likes to slip through the moonlight at night.

 Vida has the title of the Empress of Heaven.
-She is particularly connected to rainy and celestial aspects of the heavens.
+She is particularly connected to the rainy and celestial aspects of the heavens.
 She also is connected to the great Tree of Light.
 Vida is a particularly powerful goddess.
 This name might work well for a female cat with a strong personality or one who has an interesting love for water or the rain.